cybermouflons/cybermouflons.com/_posts/2020-12-21-asisctf20-TheRealServer/ASISCTF2020_The_Real_Server.md

-# ASISCTF2020 — The Real Server
+---

-## The Real Server
+title: '[ASIS CTF 2020] The Real Server'
+published: true
+tags: [writeup, web, prototype pollution]
+author: ishtar
+---

+## Challenge Description

 The flag is in `the-real-server` not in `the-fake-server`.